 Bill Freehling started his job as Assistant Director for Economic Development in June 2014 following a 10-year stint as a reporter with The Free Lance-Star newspaper in Fredericksburg.
 For the last seven years of that decade he covered local business, giving him a firm understanding of the opportunities in place for the City of Fredericksburg and a large network of area business contacts.
 Bill works to attract new businesses and developments to the City of Fredericksburg, help them get established and try to ensure their success.
 He works closely with the city’s Economic Development Authority and incentive program.
 Bill got his undergraduate degree in history from Wake Forest University and his master’s degree in mass communication from the University of North Carolina at Chapel Hill, and he is now undertaking the certified economic developer program through the International Economic Development Council.
-Bill lives in downtown Fredericksburg with his wife and two children.

 Email Bill Freehling